DewofyourYouth/DewofyourYouth.github.io/_posts/2018-07-25-some-things-i-like-july-25.md

 ### This Review of KaiOS by [Tech Alter](https://www.youtube.com/watch?v=OA_g2bQgOXY)

 I found this very interesting.
 I was totally unaware of that there was a viable third contender in on the mobile operating scene.
-I at some point was looking into creating apps and installing an open source OS on my phone.
+I at some point was looking into creating apps for, as well as installing an open source OS on my phone.
 I was very bummed out when FirefoxOS died as I thought that was promising.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OA_g2bQgOXY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>